brenobarreto/techscribe/_posts/2020-04-21-how-the-producer-consumer-turns-your-communication-around.md

 ---
 layout: post
 title:  "How the creator-consumer turns your communication around"
-extract: "Start thinking about your client as a creator of content about your brand and bring a collaborator with zero cost, great motivation, and the ability to scale."
+extract: "Start thinking about your reader as a creator of content about your brand and bring a collaborator with zero cost, great motivation, and the ability to scale."
 image: "/images/post-images/how-the-creator-consumer-turns-your-communication-around.jpg"
 ---